-Normal TDS of Drinking Water In PPM
+Normal TDS of Drinking Water in PPM

 Drinking water purity has become an important issue in the last few years.
 One Contaminant being talked about is TDS or Total Dissolved Solids in Drinking Water.
-What is the normal TDS of drinking water in ppm?
+What is the normal TDS of good drinking water in ppm?

 According to EPA, the limit for (TDS) Total Dissolved Solids for Drinking Water in the US is 500 ppm (Parts Per Million), but normal, acceptable Levels range between 300-500 ppm.
 TDS is Listed by EPA as a Secondary Contaminant, which may affect how H2O tastes, & in some cases, cause disease.